akash211/Notes/Azure_ML_DP100_Notes.md

 ### <span style="color: green;"> Chapter 20.
 Understand the Transformer architecture and explore large language models in Azure Machine Learning</span>

+Tokens are strings with a known meaning, usually representing a word.
+Tokenization is turning words into tokens, which are then converted to numbers.
+A statistical approach to tokenization is by using a pipeline:

+- Tokenize
+- Split
+- Stemming
+- Stop word removal
+- Assigning a numeric value to each token

+Two popular statistical techniques for NLP:

+- Naive Bayes: This technique finds which group of words only occurs in one type of document and not in the other.
+The group of words is often referred to as bag-of-words features.
+Here only presence of a word is considered not position.
+- TF-IDF (Term Frequency - Inverse Document Frequency): This technique finds how common a word is in a document.
+Useful for search engines in understanding a document's relevance to a search query.

+NLP using Deep learning:

+1. Word embeddings represent words in a vector space, so that the relationship between words can be easily described and calculated.
+Word embeddings are created during self-supervised learning.
+During the training process, the model analyzes the cooccurrence patterns of words in sentences and learns to represent them as vectors.
+The vectors represent the words with coordinates in a multidimensional space.
+The distance between words can then be calculated by determining the distance between the relative vectors, describing the semantic relationship between words.
+2. RNN: Recurrent neural network, consist of multiple sequential steps.
+Each step takes an input and a hidden state.
+Imagine the input at each step to be a new word.
+Each step also produces an output.
+The hidden state can serve as a memory of the network, storing the output of the previous step and passing it as input to the next step.
+RNNs allow for context to be included when deciphering the meaning of a word in relation to the complete sentence.
+However, as the hidden state of an RNN is updated with each token, the actual relevant information, or signal, may be lost.
+3. Transformer:
+    - The Transformer architecture is a type of neural network that's commonly used for Natural Language Processing (NLP) tasks.
+    - It's called the "Transformer" architecture because it transforms input data into a different representation.
+    - The Transformer architecture is composed of two main components: the Encoder and the Decoder.
+    - The Encoder is a stack of identical layers that process the input data sequentially.
+    - Each layer in the Encoder is a self-attention mechanism that applies attention to the input data.
+    - Self-attention is a way of computing a weighted sum of the input data, where the weights are learned during training.
+    - The output of the Encoder is a sequence of vectors, each representing the input data in a different way.
+    - The Decoder is also a stack of identical layers that process the output of the Encoder sequentially.
+    - Each layer in the Decoder is a self-attention mechanism that applies attention to the output of the Encoder.
+    - The output of the Decoder is a sequence of vectors, each representing the output data in a different way.
+    - Attention is a way of computing a weighted sum of the input data, where the weights are learned during training.
+    - The output of the self-attention mechanism is a weighted sum of the value vectors, where the weights are learned during training.

 ### <span style="color: green;"> Chapter 21.
 Fine-tune a foundation model with Azure Machine Learning</span>

 ### <span style="color: green;"> Chapter 22.
 Get started with prompt flow to develop Large Language Model (LLM) apps</span>